tbrowder/GraphicsMagick/README.md

 DESCRIPTION
 ===========

-**GraphicsMagickUtils** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating impages programmatically.
+**GraphicsMagickUtils** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating images programmatically.

 Your host computer **must** have the GraphicsMagic package, with its `gm` CL program already installed.